SgtWiggles/ume/README.md

 gtk >= 3.20
 x11-devel
 ```
+Also requires a C++11 compliant compiler.

 ### Installing

+	First ensure you have all the prequisites installed.
-  First clone the repository using:
+  Then clone the repository using:
   ```
   git clone https://github.com/SgtWiggles/ume.git
   ```